fragro/nucl.io/README.md

 This gives the ability to provide the user personalization without increasing the demand on the server.

 **Semantic terms to be determined**

+#### Hierachy and Ranking Mechanisms

+Comments need a ranking mechanism.
+Since we are not using simple upvotes and downvotes the comment system should instead be rated by the semantic terms as well as the class of the individuals voting.
+By including the class of the individual voting the user can browse opinion based on not simply the hivemind, but also see how different groups of people perceive the issue at hand.
+This can give insight in how to specify one's arguments in order to attract groups that may be opposed to the issue.

+**Rank Terms By**

+* Semantic Dropdown

+* Class Dropdown with list of participating classes

 ### Trust and Social Mechanisms